WebberZone/contextual-related-posts/readme.txt

 * Select random posts if there are no similar posts
 * Shortcode support
 * Exclude display on select categories and tags
-* Exclude display on select posts
+* Restrict related posts to same category
 * Caching related posts
 * Better relevance tweaking
+* Limit characters in content that is compared
 * Improved Custom post support
-* Multi-side support
+* Multi-site support
 * Ready-made styles
 * Upload your own default thumbnail

-If you would like a feature to be added, or if you already have the code for the feature, you can let us know by <a href="http://wordpress.org/support/plugin/contextual-related-posts">posting in this forum</a>.
+If you would like a feature to be added, or if you already have the code for the feature, you can let me know by <a href="http://wordpress.org/support/plugin/contextual-related-posts">posting in this forum</a>.